 To be clear, this means that a life insurance company cannot deny payment on a policy more than two years after it was issued on the grounds that a material misrepresentation was made in the application.
 However, a consequence of the contestability period is that courts have given insurance companies a significant amount of latitude to deny claims on this basis for insureds who died within that time period.What is a Material Misrepresentation?

 Material misrepresentations are commonly alleged to have occurred with respect to the following:

 - Dangerous hobbies and activities

-If you have suffered a life insurance denial based on an alleged material misrepresentation, you can contact New York and New Jersey life insurance attorney Eric Dinnocenzo at (212) 933-1675 for a free consultation.
+If you have suffered a life insurance denial based on a material misrepresentation, you can contact New York and New Jersey life insurance attorney Eric Dinnocenzo at (212) 933-1675 for a free consultation.